Docker Desktop

 What is the difference between Docker Desktop and Docker Engine?

-How do I troubleshoot issues with Docker Desktop?
+How do I install Docker Desktop?

-Docker Desktop admin guide for snapshots an | Virtacontainer
+Docker Desktop troubleshooting for errors a | Virtacontainer

 What is Docker Desktop?